 The latest volume in the Idea Book series provides even more valuable ideas and resources for programming throughout the Jewish year.

 Synagogues of every shape and size can benefit from the ideas, programs, and tools in the newly revised edition of The Life Cycle of Synagogue Membership.
-Focusing on the three key phases of recruitment, integration, and retention, this user-friendly guide features successful ideas from synagogues across North America to help make your congregations a vibrant community.
-Includes a CD-ROM packed with useful resources.
+This is only available as a digital (PDF) download.

 Discover programs that offer innovative ways to reinvigorate Outreach in